-- pain and suffering.
+- A. Patients with valid DNR orders or advanced medical directives should receive supportive or comfort care, e.g. medication by any route, positioning and other measures to relieve pain and suffering.
 Also the use of oxygen, suction and manual treatment of an airway obstruction as needed for comfort. - B. Mass casualty incidents are not covered in detail by these guidelines.
-(See State Trauma Triage Algorithm). - C. If the situation appears to be a potential crime scene, EMS providers should disturb the scene as little as possible and communicate with law enforcement regarding any items that are moved or removed from the scene. - D. Mechanisms for disposition of bodies by means other than EMS providers and vehicles should be prospectively established in each county or locale. - 1.
-In all cases of unattended deaths occurring outside of a medical facility, the coroner should be contacted immediately.
+(See State Trauma Triage Algorithm). - C. If the situation appears to be a potential crime scene, EMS providers should disturb the scene as little as possible and communicate with law enforcement regarding any items that are moved or removed from the scene. - D. Mechanisms for disposition of bodies by means other than EMS providers and vehicles should be prospectively established in each county or locale. - In all cases of unattended deaths occurring outside of a medical facility, the coroner should be contacted immediately.